JorgeMartinezPizarro/brain/README.md

 - Try out the core lighting implementation.
 - Try out Signal Bridges to Matrix.
 - Try out elementX and matrix 2 propolals

+## Note

+Locally, we always see a circle—closed, comprehensible, and complete.

 Created by [ideniox](https://ideniox.com) and licensed as a [HaaT](https://github.com/JorgeMartinezPizarro/haat)